archusXIV/mpv-playlists-manager/README.md

 ```
 ## Why ranger file manager?
 (it can be any terminal file manager)
-Because we are terminal users so we can navigate across our local media files to queue them in mpv.
+Because we are terminal users so we can navigate across our local media files.
 You will also need some dependencies to make it functional, for example displaying image/video thumbnails preview
 with [ffmpegthumbnailer](https://github.com/dirkvdb/ffmpegthumbnailer).
 Make sure $XDG_CONFIG_HOME/ranger/scope.sh is executable.
 ```